 The facts in Flores are essentially identical to those here.
-The officers there possessed a warrant for a residence where heroin sales were then taking place.
+The officers in Flores possessed a warrant for a residence where heroin sales were then taking place.
 The officers were actively involved in observing the defendants around the house and observing the drug sales.
 Before the warrant could be served, they were recognized and one defendant ran back toward the house.
 The officers ordered him to stop and went to the open screen door of the house.
 They announced their presence and purpose and, after one or two seconds, entered thinking any more heroin inside might be destroyed.
+We concluded the entry was proper.

 While it is true there are no facts in Flores which suggest any remaining occupants of the house were then attempting to destroy drugs, arm themselves or flee, there is no doubt our court found an emergency existed which allowed for an immediate entry.
-The question is whether that emergency would allow an immediate entry under Richards.
+The question is whether that emergency would allow an immediate entry under Richards and Banks.
 I believe it would.
-With a heroin investigation involving active drug sales rapidly unfolding around the police, a defendant in flight and stopped outside the residence and a reasonable belief the occupants remaining in the house and still in possession of heroin knew there were now officers outside who undoubtedly were about to arrest them, it would seem to me that the effective investigation of the crime was, in the terminology of Richards, "inhibited."
+In Flores, a heroin investigation was unraveling around the police and a defendant was in flight.
+He was stopped outside the residence.
+The officers had a reasonable belief the occupants remaining in the house were still in possession of heroin and inferentially knew there were officers outside about to arrest them.
+It seems to me that the effective investigation of the crime was, in the terminology of Richards, "inhibited."
+Indeed, I would respectfully suggest that had contemporaneous sales of methamphetamine and a sudden physical confrontation outside the front door replaced the peaceful approach and announcement in Banks, a wait time of less than 15 seconds would have been deemed appropriate.
+Those facts are, of course, what we have in Flores and this case.